_ [Contents]

 1 Introduction

-There are various ways of modelling and/or depicting atomic wavfunctions.
+There are various ways of modeling and/or depicting atomic wavefunctions.
 You can use waves in a pool of water, as discussed in section 2.
-You can also use Chladni patterns and waves on a string, as discussed in section 5.
-You can also use pictures, including animated pictures and animated scatter plots, as discussed in section 6 and section 11.
+You can also use Chladni patterns and waves on a string, as discussed in section 7.
+You can also use pictures, including animated pictures and animated scatter plots, as discussed in section 9, section 13, and section 14.
+Many other folks have done animations over the years, including reference 1.

-Simple mathematics represents some (but not all) of what happens in real atoms, as discussed in section 3 and section 4.
+Simple mathematics and simple models represent some (but not all!) of what happens in real atoms, as discussed in section 5 and section 6.

 * Contents